alejandroliu/0ink.net/_posts/2019-02-19-installing-void.md

 	- _hostname_: Hostname to use

 	Options:
-	- mem=memory : memory size, defaults computed from /proc/meminfo, uses numfmt to parse values
+	- swap=kbs : swap size, defaults computed from /proc/meminfo, uses numfmt to parse values
 	- glibc : Do a glibc install
 	- noxwin : do not insall X11 related packages
 	- nodesktop ; do not install desktop environment